 - A party who dismissed their divorce, might change their mind and try to re-open the case if the reconciliation efforts do not succeed.

-Beyond motions filed with the trial court judge, one party might choose to appeal the family court decision to the appropriate court of appeals.
+Beyond motions filed with the trial court judge, one party might choose to appeal the family court judgment to the appropriate court of appeals.
 If that happens, the case continues through an appeals process.
 This can take months, if not considerably longer, and require substantial work to complete.

 In sum, while parties are often in a rush to have their case is over, the reality is that the case does not end the day the judge signs a judgment.
 To hear more on this topic, you can listen to our podcast titled: When Is My Case Done?